Colorectal cancer is one of the most common cancers in the U.S.

 What to know before your screening

-What can you expect at the screening?
-It depends.
 There is no single “best” colorectal test.
 The first step is to talk to your doctor about what kind of test might be best for you.
-It can vary based on your own health, as well as when you were tested last.
+It can vary based on your own health and genetics, as well as when you were tested last.
 Some of the types of testing may include:

 - Stool tests: A typically annual test to detect blood in the stool, which can sometimes be done at home.